KumarL/Ek/README.md

 2. `ek [-str] <usage string> [-outnamespace <name space>] -out <filename without extension>`

 	This is the usage string of Ek.
-Every parameter is required here, except outnamespace.
+Every parameter is required here, except `outnamespace`.
 We use the generated code in the Ek project itself.